 As it turns out, you can learn a lot.
 Common research topics range from how the marketplace views your firm to who your true competitors are and how you differ from them.
 In short, you can gain insight into the entire client journey.

-Below are some examples of the most insightful brand research questions.
+Below are examples of insightful brand research questions you might ask your audience.

 Top Brand Research Questions

-Studying these topics usually uncovers some surprises.
-You may discover “hidden competitors” you hadn’t known about.
+Answers to questions like these usually uncover some surprises.
+You may discover hidden competitors you hadn’t known about.
 You may also learn that your clients value traits in your company that you had never appreciated before — traits that might make good differentiators.

-Likewise, you can study your firm’s strengths, weaknesses and the reasons clients choose you — all of which may guide your firm’s differentiation and positioning.
+Likewise, you can study your firm’s strengths, weaknesses and the reasons clients choose you — all of which may inform your firm’s differentiation and positioning.

-You may think you know the answers to these questions already — but after conducting research, most firms find significant gaps between internal perspectives and the facts on the ground.
+You may think you know the answers to these questions already.
+But after conducting research, most firms find significant gaps between what they think they know about their audience and the facts on the ground.
 These blind spots can have major negative consequences.
 They result in wasted marketing budget and effort.
 Your hard work will not produce the results you seek.
 Assessing these perception gaps is another important function of research, helping you check your assumptions and evolve your internal views of the marketplace.

 What Are the Major Brand Research Methods?